-TCP server applications are a bit more complex, this comes mainly from the fact they have to handle several clients connections.
-Unlike a UDP server that can focus its whole attention on one single request at a time, a TCP server will have in its hands several TCP connections (one for each connected client).
+TCP server applications are a bit more complex; this comes mainly from the fact they have to handle several clients' connections at the same time.
+Unlike a UDP server that can focus its whole attention in one single request at a time, a TCP server will have in its hands several TCP connections at the same time (one for each connected client).